Childcare Vouchers and Tax-Free Childcare, side by side – the boldest childcare support policy ever delivered by a UK Government

 The Government’s current plan is to introduce Tax-Free Childcare as a replacement to Childcare Vouchers, but doing so could have disastrous affects as they actually serve different parts of the population.

 Tax-Free Childcare is better for the self-employed and those that can already afford to spend large amounts on childcare.
 A family would have to spend £8,000 of their own money to get the headline £2,000 of support from Tax-Free Childcare.

-This contrasts with the average family spend on childcare of £3,276 each year according to Government figures.
-This family would only receive £655 of support.
+This contrasts with the Government’s average family spend on childcare of £3,796 each year.
+This family would only receive £759.20 of support.
 Lower than the £933 that would be offered to a single parent, basic rate tax payer using Childcare Vouchers.

 However Childcare Vouchers offer a number of benefits that will be lost altogether if the scheme was closed.

 - Childcare Vouchers is based on earnings, with lower rate tax payers able to claim more than higher rate tax payers.

 - Childcare Vouchers support families where one parent stops working to look after an elderly relative.
 These families would lose all support with Tax-Free Childcare alone.

 - Childcare Vouchers also provides support for Children between 12 and 16 while Tax-Free Childcare ends at 12.

 - Childcare Vouchers are a private sector-led solution, removing the administrative burden from Government and involving the employer.